Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Even earlier than that, Faye confronting Spike before he leaves and her consequentially breaking down when he brushes past her completely tore a few viewers apart.
 And dammit it's the last time we get to see Faye too!

 Also his "look at my eyes" speech.

 When Julia is shot and killed.
-A part of me saw it coming with how she awkwardly got up, but it was still so sudden, then the silence, the birds, the white.
-What really started the tears flowing though was Spike's face.
+You might see it coming with how she awkwardly got up, but it was still so sudden, then the silence, the birds, the white.
+What can really start the tears flowing was Spike's face.
 26 episodes we watched Spike do it all with this calm and way to cool look on his face.
-The look of utter shock just made this troper break down.
+Then we see his look of utter shock.

 On "Pierrot le Fou" on Youtube almost every single comment lampshades the trope: they're all about how horribly sad the ending was and how NO viewer could stop the tears when Pierrot, in his Villainous Breakdown, screams and cries like a little kid after Spike throws a knife at his leg.